sbarzaghialteaup/nodejs-workers/README.md

 # nodejs-workers
-How to use nodejs worker threads.
+How to use nodejs worker threads and stress cpu.

 How to use this example
 -----------------------